Bowwwatsaya/NCCU-s-Guide-Chatbot-/README.md

 <img width="416" alt="kk" src="https://github.com/Bowwwatsaya/NCCU-s-Guide-Chatbot-/assets/96362159/cb1a895e-236d-461e-8fb6-642fb1198b95">

 3\.
 Before processing, please put your Openai API Key in the code.
 If you don’t have one, no worries.
-Please [click here to create your](https://platform.openai.com/account/api-keys).
+Please [click here to create your Openai API Key](https://platform.openai.com/account/api-keys).
 After you have already created your Openai API Key, please copy it and paste it in the code according to the picture.
 Then run the code until this cell.

 <img width="394" alt="yy" src="https://github.com/Bowwwatsaya/NCCU-s-Guide-Chatbot-/assets/96362159/43b471ca-7e9e-4193-ae4d-b106bc5f11bc">